-It is July 2015.
-Everything is changing fast so this book updates daily.
+It is May 2017.
+Everything is changing fast so this book updates regularly.
+Japan has made Bitcoin an official currency.
+Internet money is now a reality.
 Pinterest now has buyable pins.
 E commerce is now very different.
 Rather than directing “traffic” to your shop in your website you send it to your Pinterest boards and pins for people to do their shopping there.
+People are starting million dollar businesses based around their Snapchat posts.
 More and more people are using the Internet.
 I want to do that better and better each day and I want you to as well.
 Things are changing very fast every day and we all have to help each other to keep up.

 From time to time my writing may come across as “lawerly”.
 I am doing my daily best to recover from 6 years of law school and 16 more in the job.
 Just keep reading anyway and I will keep reviewing and updating so that it gets more and more real.

 As people spend more and more time online, it becomes more and more important for each person to consider the online presence that he or she is developing.
 With every action taken online, there is an online presence developing whether an Internet user is aware of it or not.
 By reading and applying the information contained herein, you will have the knowledge you need to wisely develop your online presence intentionally.
 This need not take so much of your time.
 For most of you the most powerful learning will come from getting to know certain time saving tools which will easily reduce your time online from say 3 hours a day to one.
 I am fully confident that this is possible for may “average” internet users.

 This interactive (we will run a 24 hour a day “help desk”) subscription “book”, or maybe more correctly this “resource”, is the result of over 7 and a half years of being online almost daily.
 Please feel free to ask questions in the Google+ or Facebook comments below and tag my name with the + or @ signs.
 You can see that there are already over 100 comments.
 Please also use the share buttons at the left to introduce the book to your friends!